dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Know the story?
 "Lizzied used to work here back when it was just a typical dive with a stripper pole," Janice proudly explained.
 "She took care of the girls, made sure eddies were falling into the pockets... and their teeth weren't falling to the curb.
 Like this one time, this fucker (Editor's note: referring to a Tyger Claws gang member) was having too much "fun" with one of the girls, and Lizzie just couldn't stomach it anymore.
 Story is she deprived the worm of his little Tyger balls so quick and nasty it took them two days to clean up all the blood and puke splatter.
 'Course, the Claws found out fast and they flatlined her in a flash.
 But everyone that she had impacted in some way, they were still around.
 They came together, fought back and-- (pause) Well... you already know the rest."
 </div>

-## NC NIGHT LIFE – DRINKS, DANCING, DEBAUCHERY
+## NC Night Life – Drinks, Dancing, Debauchery
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">